devamp05/DTNSimulator/README.md

 ```

 ### Compile the Code
-Use the provided Makefile to compile the program:
+Use the provided Makefile to compile the program or to skip compilation and directly used the compiled file skip to Run the Simulation step:

 ```bash
 make